 Understanding Website Jargon

-The purpose for this help file is to break down the terms that are frequently used so that the process of creating a website with Aro is simple and not daunting.
+The purpose of this help file is to break down the terms that are frequently used so that the process of creating a website with Aro is simple and not daunting.

 To help understand the jargon, we will use the analogy of starting a new business in a shopping centre.

-First you need to decide on a business name, let's call this the 'Domain'.
+First, you need to decide on a business name, let's call this the 'Domain'.
 Then you will need to purchase that business name (Domain) from somewhere, this is called the 'Domain Registrar'.
-Next you will need to open that shop in a physical place somewhere so that the public can find it, this is call the 'DNS' or Domain Name Server.
+Next, you will need to open that shop in a physical place somewhere so that the public can find it, this is called the 'DNS' or Domain Name Server.
 Say you opened that shop in a Westfield Shopping Centre, this is called the 'DNS host'.

 What is a Domain Name?